 - 4.1 The current contract with the provider, Essex Cares Limited, is coming to an end and a new contract for Integrated Community Equipment Service is required. - 5.
-Consultation (including Overview and Scrutiny, if applicable) - 5.1 N/A

-6. Impact on corporate policies priorities, performance and community impact

-6.1 The Integrated Community Equipment Service contract impacts on the following Council Priority.
+Consultation (including Overview and Scrutiny, if applicable) - 5.1 The report was presented to Health and Well Being Overview and Scrutiny Committee on the 7 June 2022. - 6.
+Impact on corporate policies priorities, performance and community impact - 6.1 The Integrated Community Equipment Service contract impacts on the following Council Priority.